JSinkler713/Javascript-Functions/README.md

     }
 ```

-Our *parameter* is *name*.
-We can pass in different *arguments* in it's place when we call our function.
+Our *parameter* or *placeholder* in this case is *name*.
+We can pass in different *arguments* or *actual values* in it's place when we call our function.

+Say this 5 times fast: 'A parameter is a placeholder.
+An argument is an actual value.
+Parameter - placeholder.
+Argument - actual.
+Parameter - placeholder.
+Argument - actual.

 Ex:

 ```javascript